BeniaminC/JOS-Visual-Studio-Code-Setup-Guide/README.md

 # jos_vscode_setup_guide (INCOMPLETE AS OF NOW)
 How to setup Visual Studio Code to work with JOS.

 I have been wanting to finish this guide, but I can't seem to get it to compile on my desktop.
 It compiles on my laptop just fine.
 I need to ensure it works on a fresh VM before I release a full guide.
+I promise you, it is possible to debug using Visual Studio Code, but that does not mean it will necessarily be easier.
+You still need to learn the debugging commands shown in your labs.

 Below is what it looks like
 ![Alt text](images/jos_vscode_debugging.png)